And that's how you cause a bandwidth bottleneck.

 - In one episode of How I Met Your Mother, every member of the group think that they have the fastest way to get across town (bus, subway, faking a heart attack to steal a ride on an ambulance, cab etc...).
 Marshall claims that he can run the whole seven miles faster than any machine.
 To his credit, everyone gets to the half-way point at the exact same time, meaning he backed up his claim fairly well.
 However, he only makes it another mile or two before he collapses on the sidewalk out of exhaustion, confessing that his bravado was really about being worried he might not be able to get his wife pregnant.

 - Sonic the Hedgehog CD has Sonic being pitted against Dr. Robotnik's latest creation, his Evil Knockoff Metal Sonic.
 Sonic defeats him in a race in the Stardust Speedway level.
-This strategy was reused in Sonic the Hedgehog 4: Episode II.
+They later have a similar duel in Sonic the Hedgehog 4: Episode II.

 - Team Fortress 2's August 2012 update introduced a cooperative game mode aptly titled "Mann Vs. Machine" where the RED team squares off against robot knockoffs of the game's classes (except the Engineer, who was added in a later update), created by Redmond and Blutarch Mann's long lost brother Gray Mann.